MacBook Upgrade – SSD and RAM

 - Data migration and system update included

-Most upgrades are priced between 180 € and 320 €.
+Most upgrades are priced between €180 and €320.

 Technical Background – Why SSD Before RAM?

-- significantly faster startup times
+- significantly faster boot times

-- faster loading of programs
+- faster program loading

-- overall smoother operation
+- an overall smoother user experience

-Upgrade Table by Year
+Upgrade Table by Year of Manufacture

 Model | Year | SSD Upgrades | RAM Upgrades |